AMIDST THE CLOUDS OF MANY WITNESSES

 Australian Indigenous art inspirations

 I love the vibrancy and symbolism in Native arts, particularly, Aboriginal dot painting.
-Integral to Australian Aboriginal art, unique dot painting language is recognized globally.
+Integral to Australian Aboriginal art, the unique dot painting language is recognized globally.
 On the surface, the dot is simply a style of Aboriginal painting, not dissimilar to cross-hatching or stencil art used in Western art.

 Exploring deeper into the history of the Aboriginal dot painting you discover a world of camouflage, secrecy, and ritual.
 What the Aboriginal depicted in their want to worship from their culture I now use to explore the visual medium from my culture to tell the stories of what I see.
 I am indebted to God for the Aboriginals’ hunger in storytelling and the simple use of what was at hand.
 The search for the invisible supernatural world is so clear in their art stories.